Some of the answers below may contain spoilers to the books and series.

 The story timelines in the Children of Khaos Series overlap on many occasions, and while the events don’t build on one another, they may share some of the same events from a different point of view.
 In other words, while they can be read in any order, you may find a chronological reading list here.

 Q: Why did you change some of the mythology the Children of Khaos Series is based on?

 Well, the simple answer is every god and goddess is related and I have no desire to write an incestuous romance.
 Enough said.

 Q: What is a Phlegethon demon?
 Where does the name come from?

 Phlegethon demons are the children of gods and demons that are ruled by their passions (love, anger, etc.).
 Their power can consume non-Phlegethons.
 Hence the unfortunate incident with Menthe and why Hades feared hurting Persephone in the story.
 It’s also why Hades was looking for his equal in power or another Phlegethon.

 The name Phlegethon comes from one of the rivers in the Underworld meaning “fiery.”
 I took the name and added demon to the end and made my own demon.

 Q: Why isn’t Hades upset at Persephone for being in her prison for all this time?

 I made a brief mention of this, but more from Persephone’s point-of-view in My Lord Hades.
-When I redid the book and made it into the Rebellion: Children of Khaos Series, I went into greater detail.
+When I redid the book and made it into Children of Khaos: The Rebellion, I went into greater detail.
 But to answer the question, the reason Hades wasn’t pissed at her for keeping him in his prison is because even though she was Queen of the Underworld, her control stopped at the mortal shades.
 She has no control over the gods’ or demons that were imprisoned in Tartarus by Coronus.

 Q: What of Hades’ mythological lovers?
 And why did you change it?